Deborah Hasin

 Deborah Hasin is an American psychiatric epidemiologist who works at Columbia University.
 Her research considers psychiatric disorders associated with drug and alcohol addiction.
-She is the former President of the American Psychopathological Association and College on Problems of Drug Dependence.
+She is the former President of the American Psychopathological Association and College on Problems of Drug Dependence.In 2024 and 2025 Dr. Hasin worked with the reporters at the New York Times to help them understand the risks of cannabis use disorder.
+The report was published in the New York Times.

 Early life and education

 Hasin studied at the University of California, Los Angeles, where she completed a bachelor's degree in music.
 She became a substitute science teacher in the Madison Metropolitan School District and an employment counsellor in New Haven, Connecticut.
 In Connecticut, she earned a master's in social work and epidemiology.
 She worked in New Haven as a psychiatric aide, where she was first inspired to work with patients with psychiatric disorders.
 She eventually settled in New York City, where she worked at the New York State Psychiatric Institute.
 She was a graduate student at Columbia University, where she held a fellowship in psychiatric epidemiology.
 Her doctorate explored evaluation methods in psychiatric epidemiology.
 She was supported by the National Institute on Alcohol Abuse and Alcoholism from 1990.